-- The injury – There are situations where injuries or illnesses do not manifest until years or even decades after exposure.
+- The injury – There are situations where injuries or illnesses do not manifest until years or even decades after the exposure.
 This is common for certain types of illnesses and occupational diseases, including mesothelioma caused by exposure to asbestos.
 In these cases, the statute of limitations may be more forgiving.

 - Medical malpractice – Medical malpractice has many nuances when it comes to the statute of limitations.
 Victims harmed by medical professionals have two years to file a claim under Florida Statute § 95.11(4)(b).
 However, that 2-year time period can be “tolled” if the victim didn’t discover their injury at the time it occurred.
 Think of a surgeon leaving an instrument or foreign object in a patient’s body that was not discovered until complications began years later; in this case, the patient would still have the right to bring a claim two years from the date they discovered the injury, even if they made the discovery beyond the statutory 2-year time period.
-For child victims of medical malpractice, the statute of limitations is 4 years from the date of injury / discovery, or until the child’s turns 8 years old, whichever is later.
+For child victims of medical malpractice, the statute of limitations is 4 years from the date of injury / discovery, or until the child turns 8 years old, whichever is later.

 - Statute of repose – Medical malpractice claims are additionally subject to what’s known as the statute of repose.
 In Florida, the statute of repose requires victims to bring medical malpractice suits no later than 4 years after the original cause of injury, regardless of when an injury was discovered.
-In limited cases, such as those involving a health care provider committing fraud to conceal the patient’s injury, the statue of limitations may be extended additional years from the date of discovery – but even then, no claim can be filed beyond 12 years.
+In limited cases, such as those involving a health care provider committing fraud to conceal the patient’s injury, the statute of limitations may be extended additional years from the date of discovery – but even then, no claim can be filed beyond 12 years.